ssepan2/ModelsAndSettings/MVCLibrary/readme.txt

 Enhancements:

+0.3:
+~Handlers were not being correctly wired up to sub-components of Settings or Model ~Using Ssepan.Application 2.8
+~Added ModelCompoment sub-component to Model, to demonstrate notification from component NOT backed by Settings or SettignsComponent (which DO perform notification internally).

 0.2:
 ~Handler in Program.cs was not wired up in forms or console; added 'PropertyChanged += PropertyChangedEventHandlerDelegate;' to Main.
 ~No handler wired up to Settings in forms or console.
 Renamed 'PropertyChangedEventHandlerDelegate' to 'ModelPropertyChangedEventHandlerDelegate'.
 Wired up latter in 'InitViewModel' after model handler in view.
 Currently handling 'Dirty' property.